 Do you think you could eat your favorite food once a month for 3 months and then take a break from it?
 Do you think you could you eat your least favorite food once every 28 meals and not go crazy?
 I think you could.

 Just like a capsule wardrobe, your Capsule Pantry has core ingredients (protein, grains, produce, etc.) and accessories (seasonal vegetables, a special treat, something new you want to try, etc.) and things that won’t “count” (like spices, oil, broth, and water).

 Ok, let’s get down to business.
-Print out your free Capsule Pantry™ Checklist and I’m going to show you how to create your super-simple meal plan!
+Print out your free Capsule Pantry™ Checklist & Planner and I’m going to show you how to create your super-simple meal plan!

 - Family favorites.